Roshanmanwar/E-CommarceWebApp/README.md

 ## Features

-- Browse products by category
-- Search for products
-- View product details, including images, description, and price
+- Product Catalog: Explore a diverse range of products across various categories, including electronics, fashion, home appliances, and more.
+- Search Functionality: Quickly find desired products using a powerful search engine with filters and sorting options.
+- Product Details: Access detailed information about each product, including images, descriptions, specifications, customer reviews, and pricing details.
+- User Authentication: Register new accounts or log in securely with existing credentials to access personalized features such as order history and saved addresses.
-- Add products to cart
+- Cart Management: Add products to the shopping cart, update quantities, and remove items as needed.
+Users can review their cart contents before proceeding to checkout.
-- Checkout process
-- User authentication and authorization
-- User profiles
-- Wishlist functionality
-- Order history
+- Responsive Design: Enjoy a consistent and user-friendly interface across devices, including desktops, tablets, and smartphones.

 ## Technologies Used